 For probably half a century popular opinion has held that, when it comes to winter squash, “smaller is better.”
 The reason given is that an individual or small family can cut, cook and consume a single squash in just one meal.
-I believe this approach fails to take into account the advantages of large squash, which actually outweigh those of small ones.
-Just off the top of my head I can think of four reasons large squash are better than small.
+I believe this approach fails to take into account the advantages of larger squash, which actually outweigh those of small ones.
+Just off the top of my head I can think of four reasons why I love large squash.

 Large squash give you more “bang for the buck” than small ones.

 If you purchase squash, the larger ones are often cheaper per pound than small, besides having a higher meat to waste ratio.
-If you grow your own squash, the larger ones might well produce more pounds of squash per square foot, than do the small.
-Certainly, larger squash are easier to harvest than a myriad of little squash to be brought in, out of the field.
+If you grow your own squash, the larger fruited ones might well produce more pounds of squash per square foot, than do the small.
+Certainly, big squash are easier to harvest than a myriad of little squash to be brought in, out of the field.

-Last week a friend of mine cut and processed a large winter squash, which he had kept in his kitchen for a year.
+Last week a friend of mine cut and processed a big winter squash, which he had kept in his kitchen for a year.
 Smaller squash will tend to dry out faster and either spoil or lose their palatability.

 That’s right!
-Which is easier, to cut, seed and cook a small squash, whenever you want it; or pull out a bag of precooked, pre-measured squash, which only needs to be thawed and warmed?
+Which is easier, to cut, seed and cook a small squash, whenever you want squash; or pull out a bag of precooked, pre-measured squash, which only needs to be thawed and warmed?

-I cut and bake a large squash, scooping out the flesh and freezing it in 2 cup portions.
+I cut and bake most pumpkins, scooping out the flesh and freezing it in 2 cup portions.
 Labeled and stacked in the freezer, they can last for years.
 Thawed, they are ready to be served as a side dish or incorporated into a pie or soup recipe.

 Finally, we can consider that…